What to do if your sump pump is constantly running

 The most common reason for this sump pump short cycle is that the float switch of your sump pump is stuck or faulty.

-The float needs to be able to move around in the sump pit, and sometimes it can get tangled in the pump’s cable or stuck on the side of the wall of the basin.
-If the float is not moving freely, it can be tripping the pump to go on when it doesn’t need to or even cause it not to shut off.
+The float needs to be able to move around in the sump pit, and sometimes the float switch can get tangled in the sump pump’s cable or stuck on the side of the wall of the basin.
+If the float is not moving freely, it can be tripping the sump pumps power to go on when it doesn’t need to or even cause it not to shut off.
 This will result in the sump pump constantly running.

-Another reason for your pump running all the time could be the size of the liner, and your pump can’t keep up.
-In this case, you need to contact a professional to see what can be done to fix the situation.
+Another reason for your sump pump system running all the time could be the size of the liner, and your pump can’t keep up.
+In this case, you need to contact a plumbing professional to see what can be done to fix the situation.

 What is a sump pump check valve?